 A typical high power fiber laser is shown in Figure 15.
 A seeder laser diode source is used and multiple amplification stages are necessary to reach a high power level.
 Note that a mode stripper is often necessary to remove the remnant pump power after the active fiber.
-One or several ASE filters are also often necessary to remove Amplified Stimulated Emission and keep a good signal over noise ratio.
+One or several ASE filters are also often necessary to remove Amplified Spontaneous Emission and keep a good signal over noise ratio.

 Pulsed fiber lasers (millisecond/microsecond range)

 The time scale of population inversion of Yb3+ ions when applying high pumping power is typically in the range of 20-200 µsec (typically ~10% of the Yb3+ lifetime).
-This means that when one wants to get some pulses which are longer than this range, pump power can be electronically pulsed and the same behavior as for a CW laser will be achieved during these pulses.
-This means that the typical architectures utilized for millisecond or microsecond fiber lasers are the same as for CW fiber lasers.
+This means that when one wants to get some pulses which are longer than this range, pump power can be electronically pulsed and the same behavior as for a CW laser is achieved during these pulses.
+This means that the typical optical architectures utilized for millisecond or microsecond fiber lasers are the same as for CW fiber lasers.
 Only the overall thermal properties are different, which may require choosing different components when designing low duty cycle fiber lasers.

 Pulsed fiber laser (nanosecond range)